Kaneta Kimotsuki: Horrorman

-In 1991, he was cast in Soreike!
-Anpanman as Horrorman, a skeleton who often works with Baikinman and Dokin-chan.
-Alongside co-stars Ryūsei Nakao (Baikinman) and Hiromi Tsuru (Dokinchan) for 25 years.
+In 1991, he was cast in the children's anime Soreike!
+Anpanman as the character Horrorman, a living skeleton who often works with Baikinman and Dokin-chan, often for Dokin-chan's affections or for the heck of it.
+Alongside co-stars Ryūsei Nakao (Baikinman) and Hiromi Tsuru (Dokinchan), they voiced the terrible trio together for 25 years until 2016.

 Death

-On October 20, 2016, Kimotsuki died from pneumonia at the age of 80.
+Kimotsuki died from pneumonia at the age of 80 on October 20, 2016.